Itamar Franco

-Itamar Augusto Cautiero Franco ([itaˈmaʁ awˈɡustu kawtʃiˈeɾu ˈfɾɐ̃ku]; 28 June 1930 – 2 July 2011) was a Brazilian politician who served as the 33rd president of Brazil from 29 December 1992 to 31 December 1994.
-Previously, he was the 21st vice president of Brazil from 1990 until the resignation of President Fernando Collor de Mello.
+Itamar Augusto Cautiero Franco ([itaˈmaʁ awˈɡustu kawtʃiˈeɾu ˈfɾɐ̃ku]; 28 June 1930 – 2 July 2011) was a Brazilian politician who served as the president of Brazil from 29 December 1992 to 1 January 1995.
+Previously, he was the vice president of Brazil from 1990 until the resignation of President Fernando Collor de Mello.
 During his long political career Franco also served as Senator, Mayor, Ambassador and Governor.
 At the time of his death he was a senator from Minas Gerais, having won the seat in the 2010 election.

+As Vice President of Fernando Collor de Mello, Itamar disagreed with several aspects of the economic and financial policies adopted by Collor, eventually leaving the National Reconstruction Party (PRN) at the beginning of 1992.
+Following the impeachment of the president Collor, he temporarily assumed the role of head of state and head of government on October 2, 1992, and officially became the President of the Republic on December 29 of that year.
+During his government, a plebiscite was held regarding the form and system of government in Brazil, resulting in the continued existence of the presidential republic in Brazil.
+During his tenure, the Plano Real was implemented, which controlled inflation and began stabilizing the economy.

 Early life and family background

 Franco was born prematurely at sea, aboard a ship traveling between Salvador and Rio de Janeiro, being registered in Salvador.
 On his father's side he was of partial German descent (the Stiebler family from Minas Gerais), while on the mother's side he was of Italian descent, with both of his maternal grandparents having emigrated to Brazil from Italy.
 His mother's name was "Itália", which means "Italy" in Portuguese.
 Franco's father died before his birth.

-His family was from Juiz de Fora, Minas Gerais, where he grew up and became a civil engineer in 1955, graduating from the School of Engineering of Juiz de Fora.
+His family was from Juiz de Fora, Minas Gerais, where he grew up and became a civil engineer in 1955, graduating from the School of Engineering of Juiz de Fora, institute of the Federal University of Juiz de Fora (UFJF).